Mafa-gafo/funny-things/README.md

 # Much more than a repository.
 ============================
-- 👋 Hi, I’m @Mafagafinho87
+- 👋 Hi, I’m @Ricardo
 I'm not from arround, but I'm allways arround.
 You'll see me roulling...

-- 👀 I’m interested in programming C++/C#, SQL, HHTML, CSS.
+- 👀 I’m interested in programming C#, C++, ASP.NET CORE, SQL, HTML, CSS.
-My hobbies are to improve my self in programming, codewars and send some tips to Wolverine, Spider-man and Vegeta.
+My hobbies are to improve my self in programming, CodeWars and send some tips to Wolverine, Spider-man and Vegeta.
+(They are not death so...)
-(They appriciate a lot my help!).

-- 🌱 I’m improvind my knowledge in what I know    and       learning from scratch Python, JavaScript and PHP.
+- 🌱 I’m improvind my knowledge in what I know    and       learning from scratch JavaScript, Python and PHP.
 - 💞️ I’m looking to collaborate with you.
-- 📫 How to reach me, ricardoalmeida.p@outlook.com.
+- 📫 How to reach me?
+Send me an email to ricardoalmeida.p@outlook.com

-PS: Be focused!
+Thank you for reading!

+I'll  see you arround...